zyedidia/micro/README.md

 To set an option run Ctrl-e to execute a command, and type `set option value`, so to set the tabsize to 8 it would be `set tabsize 8`.

+The syntax option can simply be on or off, so for example to turn syntax highlighting off, run `set syntax off`.

+The colorscheme can be selected from all the files in the `~/.micro/colorschemes/` directory.
+Micro comes by default with three colorschemes:

+* default: this is the default colorscheme
+* solarized: this is the solarized colorscheme (used in the screenshot).
+You should have the solarized color palette in your terminal to use it
+* solarized-tc: this is the solarized colorscheme for true color, just make sure your terminal supports true color before using it and that the `MICRO_TRUECOLOR` environment variable is set to 1 before starting micro.

 Any option you set in the editor will be saved to the file `~/.micro/settings.json` so, in effect, your configuration file will be created for you.
 If you'd like to take your configuration with you to another machine, simply copy the `settings.json` to the other machine.